 Deering Banjo Company is truly excited to welcome multi award winning bluegrass banjo icon, Kristin Scott Benson to the Deering family of endorsing artists....

-When The Dead South came to San Diego recently to play a show at the House of Blues, we snuck onto their tour bus to hang out and talk banjos with Colton...
+When The Dead South came to San Diego this past winter to play a show at the House of Blues, we snuck onto their tour bus to hang out and talk banjos with...